makersacademy/bowling-challenge/README.md

 - Extend to multi-player functionality.

-- Add a web front-end.
+- Add responsiveness to web-interface.

 ##  Acknowledgements/Appreciations
 - I'd like to thank the academy...